renatabiniek/hush-daisies/TESTING.md

   * order summary is displayed with individual order lines as well as order totals
   * a form for personal and delivery details is displayed, and pre-populated if logged in user saved their details to the profile
-  * save delivery box when ticked saves the info to the profile
+  * save delivery information box when ticked saves the info to the profile
   * stripe input for payment details is visible and validates the card details entered by the user
   * Return to basket button brings the user back to their basket page
   * Secure checkout button triggers payment processing and order creation